jckouame/EclipseTrainingSlides/tracecompass/slides.md

 ---
 title: Exercise: Read events from the trace

-- Reset to **TRACECOMPASS2**
+- Reset to **TRACECOMPASS2_START**
 - In the signal handler, get the trace object from the signal parameter
 - Send an even request to the trace:
 	- Create an anonymous class of type `TmfEventRequest`
-	- Override handleData and output each event to console
+	- Override handleData and output the time stamp of each event to console
 	- When the request is **completed**, output something to the console
 - <b>Go!</b>